When Should I Apply A Commercial Use? - Little Cathedral When Should I Apply A Commercial Use? - Little Cathedral

 • Incorporation – Is your copyrighted material or work affiliated with or representing an individual, business, organization, or entity with the goal of a commercial advantage with promotional efforts, exhibition, or internal business protocols?

-• Commercial Platforms Placements – Does your copyrighted material or work published or distributed in commercial advert spaces such as billboards, mobile billboards, theaters, websites, magazines, books, or streaming/cable services?
+• Commercial Platforms Placements – Is your copyrighted material or work published or distributed in commercial advert spaces such as billboards, mobile billboards, theaters, websites, magazines, books, or streaming/cable services?

 • Marketing & Promotion -Is your copyrighted material or work used for campaigns, advertising materials or to increase either sales or expand the business exposure?